TeknosQuet/dumic/README.md

 ### Installation
-A straightforward way of installing or uninstalling this program is to run ``make install`` or ``make uninstall``.
+A straightforward way to install/uninstall this program is to run one of these commands:

-You can also manually move the script into wherever you'd like; either way works.
+``make install`` or ``make uninstall``

+Make sure you run either command with root permissions.

 ### Licensing